emmajanedrews/base-template/_posts/2018-01-24-do-you-know-what-your-home-is-worth.md

 {% include pullquote.html %}

 It’s also good to understand your market value because of all the changes that happen in our area.
-Our market sees a lot of new construction, commercial growth, and farms being bought and sold that may be soon to be developed.
+Our market sees a lot of new construction, commercial growth, and farms being bought and sold that may soon be developed.

 As a result of all this change, people want to know, “Is it a good time to sell?
 Are market values going up or down?”
 Knowing where your home currently sits in terms of market value will give you a sense of comfort, **as well as an idea of what your future home sale could look like.**